MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 In this step:

-✔️ **Create a baseline of compliance policies** that all devices must have, and then assign these app policies during enrollment.
+✔️ **Create a baseline of compliance policies** that all devices must have, and then assign these compliance policies during enrollment.

 ✔️ **Enable conditional access** to enforce your compliance policies.